trompamusic/solidauth-oidc/README.md

 ### 3.

-To make an authenticated request as this user, use `trompasolid.client.get_bearer_for_user` to get the headers needed for this request
+To make an authenticated request as this user, use `solidauth.client.get_bearer_for_user` to get the headers needed for this request
-Make sure you use `client.set_backend` first (yes, this is inconsistent with the `trompasolid.authentication` package)
+Make sure you use `client.set_backend` first (yes, this is inconsistent with the `solidauth.authentication` package)

 ```py
 def get_bearer_for_user(provider, profile, url, method, client_id_document_url=None):